walmartlabs/concord-website/docs/getting-started/processes.md

 - Project repository data is cloned or updated
 - Binary payload from the process invocation is added to the workspace
+- Configuartion from he project is used
+- Configuration from project.yml is merged
-- Configuration from the project file and the request data are merged
+- Configuration from an uploaded JSON file is merged
-- Project configuration overrides default project configuration
-- User request's configuration is applied
+- Configuration from request parameters is applied
 - Templates are downloaded and applied
 - The payload is created and send to the Concord Agent for execution
 - Dependencies are downloaded and put on the classpath